ANATOMY AND PHYSIOLOGY OF FARM ANIMALS

 DIGESTION IN RUMINANT ANIMALS

-Cattle for example when feeding gather some quantity of grasses with its tongues and grip it firmly between the upper jaw and the teeth of the lower jaw; it jerks its head and swallows the grasses.
-The grasses pass through oesophagus and enter the rumen, where digestion of cellulose by bacteria takes place.
+Cattle, for example, when feeding, gather some quantity of grass with their tongues and grip it firmly between the upper jaw and the teeth of the lower jaw; it jerks its head and swallows the grass.
+The grasses pass through the oesophagus and enter the rumen, where digestion of cellulose by bacteria takes place.

 EVALUATION